This is a detailed guide about the technical requirements to set up your White-Label platform.

 If you're having trouble setting up your SPF record, check Mail Tester to see if there is a guide available for your host or registrar.
 For additional troubleshooting assistance, contact your website’s domain provider; the process varies depending on your provider, so they will be your best resource for updating your record.

-Choosing to configure SSL
+Step 3: Choosing to configure SSL

-SSL (or TLS), is the most widely used way to secure the connection between your server and your browser.
-It ensures the connection between the server and browser is encrypted and safe and appears as HTTPS.
+SSL (or TLS) is the most widely used way to secure the connection between your server and your browser.
+It ensures the connection between the server and browser is encrypted and safe, and appears as HTTPS.
 Here’s what an SSL-configured website (with HTTPS) typically looks like on the Chrome browser:

 There are two ways to set up SSL on your custom domain: